-From Highway 101, Bald Hills Road climbs mostly through redwoods as far as the Dolason Prairie Trailhead, 11 miles from Highway 101.
-Soon after this trailhead the pavement becomes intermittent, then ends completely, and the road emerges onto a large hilltop prairie with increasingly broad vistas.
-Bumping over the ridgetop with a cloud of dust behind you, you’ll wind your way up a knoll and, 17 miles from Highway 101, arrive at the Lyons Ranch Historic Site trailhead.
+From Highway 101, Bald Hills Road climbs at first through redwoods before emerging onto a large hilltop prairie with increasingly broad vistas.
+The pavement abruptly ends at this point; bumping over the ridgetop with a cloud of dust behind you, you’ll wind your way up a knoll and, 17 miles from Highway 101, arrive at the Lyons Ranch Historic Site trailhead.

 The Lyons Ranch area is strikingly different from the rest of Redwood National Park.
-A former cattle and sheep ranch, the area is dominated by grassy prairies with sweeping views of the Redwood Creek watershed.
+A cattle and sheep ranch until the 1960s, the area is dominated by grassy prairies with sweeping views of the Redwood Creek watershed.
 There are sparse oak groves but no redwoods.
 In contrast with the lush, dense woods of the park’s lower elevations, Lyons Ranch features dramatic wide-open spaces.
-In winter it seems arid and windblown, and sometimes there's snow and ice on the trail.
-In summer it offers a bright, sunny reprieve from the gloomy weather along the coast.
+In winter the arid, windblown prairies and the bare trees can seem a little forlorn.
+It can also get quite cold, with ice and snow on the trail.
+In summer, though, the area offers a bright, sunny reprieve from the gloomy weather along the coast.
 At any time it seems very remote.

-The Lyons Ranch Trail is a gravel road (closed to vehicles) that leads to “Home Place", which was the site of the original Lyons house but today contains only a barn and two bunkhouses.
-Although the wooded parts of the trail aren’t especially interesting, the views over the Redwood Creek drainage are the best in the park.
-Nearby Ranch Road makes a nice loop, leading past the historic Long Ridge Sheep Shed.
+The Lyons Ranch Trail is a gravel road that is closed to vehicles and leads to “Home Place”, the site of the original Lyons house.
+The house has burned down and today the area contains only a barn and two bunkhouses.
+Although the wooded parts of the trail aren’t especially attractive, the views over the Redwood Creek drainage are the best in the park, and the large barn is interesting to explore.
+Nearby Ranch Road makes a nice loop, leading past the historic Long Ridge Sheep Shed, which dates to the early 1900s.
 Ranch Road isn’t marked as a trail but seems to be popular with hikers anyway.

 Two roads branch off from the trailhead.
-Straight ahead, the Lyons Ranch Trail proceeds along the ridge, while to your left, a well-maintained dirt road heads downhill.
+Straight ahead, the Lyons Ranch Trail proceeds along the ridge, while to your left, a little-used but still well-maintained dirt road heads downhill.
 Take the Lyons Ranch Trail.